When things get tough, you don’t have to face them alone. We’re here to help you navigate the way forward.

 - Don’t over-invest in negotiations.
 Your opponent may attempt to maximise a weak position by engaging you in protracted discussions in the hope that you will simply give in to save time.

 - Sometimes it’s productive for you to communicate directly with your opponent (but not his lawyer).
-We strongly recommend that you first discuss with us proposed communications.
+We strongly recommend that you first discuss proposed communications with us first.

 - Often a good compromise occurs when neither party is satisfied with the outcome.